QuintixLabs/Voux/README.md

 ### 🧮 Counting modes

 - `"unique"` – each IP can increment once.
-- `"unlimited"` – every visit increments (no dedupe).
+- `"unlimited"` – every visit increments.
+You can optionally add a cooldown (in seconds) so the same IP must wait before it bumps the counter again.

-Counters store this per ID, and the admin dashboard lists the mode for each counter.
+The settings page lets you choose which modes are available (unique only, every visit only, or both).
+Counters store the mode individually, the admin dashboard lists it for each entry, and you can filter/delete counters by mode whenever needed.

 ### 💾 Backups